agancsos/scala/ArtemisHealth/README.md

 ## Retrospective

-* Although a complete pain to configure at first, Play/AKKA are actually very nice and simple frameworks for building REST services.
+* Although a little different to configure at first, Play/AKKA are actually very nice and simple frameworks for building REST services.

 ## Closing thoughts
 * The only reason it might be difficult to configure at first is because the frameworks are designed to be used with SBT, which I was trying to avoid.